attkap/CustomerServiceGPT/README.md

   - `LLM_outputs/`: Outputs related to language models.
   - `customer_requests/`: Customer request data.
   - `category_contexts/`: Contexts related to categories.

+## Contributing
+We welcome contributions to the Customer Service Chatbot project!
+Whether you have ideas for improvements, want to add new features, or simply wish to fix a bug, your input is appreciated.
+How to contribute

+1. **Fork and Clone**: Fork this repository and clone it to your local machine.
+2. **Make Your Changes**: Work on the changes you'd like to make, following the project's coding standards.
+3. **Submit a Pull Request**: Create a pull request with a description of your changes, and we'll review it as soon as possible.

 ## License